Shah M. Abul Hussain

 Shah Muhammad Abul Hussain (1 April 1937 – 21 November 2022) was a Bangladesh Nationalist Party politician and a former Member of Parliament from the Mehendiganj Upazila, Barisal-4.

 Career

-Hussain worked as a collector in the Bangladesh Customs.
+Abul Hussain worked as a collector in the Bangladesh Customs.
 He was elected into the Bangladesh parliament in the June 1996 Bangladeshi general election.
 He was re-elected into parliament in the elections in 2001.
-He served as the State Minister of Finance and Planning in the Second Khaleda Cabinet.
+He served as the State Minister of Finance and Planning in the Third Khaleda Cabinet.

 Death

-Hussain died in Dhaka on 21 November 2022, at the age of 85.
+Abul Hussain died in Dhaka on 21 November 2022, at the age of 85.